9th Crunchyroll Anime Awards: Controversies

-Solo Leveling winning Anime of the Year was described as an upset by news outlets, as it is widely expected that the award would be won by Frieren: Beyond Journey's End.
-The win sparked a debate among fans and critics; while Solo Leveling enjoyed significant popularity and won multiple categories, critics argued that Frieren had broader critical acclaim and a more consistent narrative.
+Solo Leveling winning Anime of the Year was described as an upset by news outlets, as it is widely expected that the award would be won by Frieren: Beyond Journey's End or The Apothecary Diaries.
+The win sparked a debate among fans and critics; while Solo Leveling enjoyed significant popularity and won multiple categories, critics argued that Frieren and The Apothecary Diaries have broader critical acclaim and a more consistent narrative.
 The decision led some viewers to question whether the awards were prioritizing hype and recency over artistic merit.
-However, it is widely accepted that due to the popularity and appeal of Solo Leveling over Frieren, Solo Leveling deserved the title.
+However, it is argued that due to the popularity and appeal of Solo Leveling over Frieren and The Apothecary Diaries, Solo Leveling deserved the title.
 Despite receiving 16 nominations, including Anime of the Year and Best Animation, Netflix's Delicious in Dungeon did not win a single award.
 This outcome led to speculation about a potential bias against non-Crunchyroll platforms, with many fans questioning whether the series was deliberately overlooked.